-- Since the start of the pandemic more than 160 export-oriented garment factories enrolled in Better Work were affected, i.e., they were temporarily closed or reduced working time/days/wages (for a period of time) due to COVID-19 PSBB restrictions or cancelled orders from buyers.
-To date, more than 165,000 workers were affected and 18, 296 workers lost their jobs.
-In December 2020, 2,229 workers were in a furlough (no work, no pay) situation in 5 factories.
+- Since the start of the pandemic more than 160 export-oriented garment factories enrolled in Better Work were affected, i.e., they were temporarily closed or reduced working time/days/wages (for a period of time) due to COVID-19 restrictions or cancelled orders from buyers.
+To date, more than 206,621workers were affected and 22,259workers lost their jobs.
+In April 2021, 3,895 workers were in a furlough (reduced wage and no work, no pay) situation in 4 factories.
 More details including a month-by-month analysis here.

 - For further context on the national response to COVID-19, see the ILO’s compilation of country policy responses.

 - Factory visits, including assessments, are suspended, but a risk assessment protocol is in place that allows for BWI to conduct on-site advisory factory visits and training.
 Special consideration is being given to the need to observe physical distancing, other OSH-related measures and issues related to wages payment and industrial relations.

 - A step-by-step OSH action plan for Better Work factories, to inform and protect workers, has been rolled out using the latest ILO and WHO advice.
 Factories are instituting temperature screening and social distancing, new handwashing regiments, and are providing masks to workers.